 - To improve participants’ public image and their perception of others and of society.

-To better understand THE SELF-PORTRAIT EXPERIENCE, please watch Cristina Nuñez’s videos, SOMEONE TO LOVE and HIGHER SELF.
+To better understand SPEX, please watch Cristina Nuñez’s videos, SOMEONE TO LOVE and HIGHER SELF.

 SOMEONE TO LOVE brings together for the first time the best self portraits taken by Spanish artist Cristina Nuñez during her life.
 The voice of the author accompanies the viewer through her family history and childhood, her troubled adolescence as a heroin addict and the evolution of her self-image, her relationships and the discovery of the self-portrait as a tool for self-therapy.
 The last sequence shows the project on her mother’s life, including collaborative self-portraits and family pictures, until her last breath.